ycpcs/cs330-fall2024/resources/index.md

 Development Environment
 ------------------------------------
+- [Visual Studio Code](https://code.visualstudio.com) is a code editor redefined and optimized for building and debugging modern web and cloud applications.
+- [GCC](https://gcc.gnu.org/), the GNU Compiler Collection.
+- [GDB](https://www.gnu.org/software/gdb/), the GNU Project Debugger.
 - Microsoft  [Visual Studio](https://visualstudio.microsoft.com/) is an integrated development environment from Microsoft.
 It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.
-- [GCC](https://gcc.gnu.org/), the GNU Compiler Collection.
-- [GDB](https://www.gnu.org/software/gdb/), the GNU Project Debugger.
 - [Apache NetBeans](https://netbeans.org/) Quickly and easily develop desktop, mobile, and web applications with Java, JavaScript, HTML5, PHP, C/C++ and more.